geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.9.4 (2018-01-02) =
+- Added "site-reviews/local/review/submitted/message" filter hook to modify the successful submission message.
+- Added a new helper function for logging variables: `glsr_log()`

 = 2.9.3 (2018-01-01) =
 - Fix required fields setting